AbstractBorderStudio/energy-shield-shader-with-impact-effect/README.md

 - Changing the curves, allow some adjustments for the animation.
 - Changing the paramenter `mAnimTime` (in the script `impact.cs`), changes the duration of the animation.

-To create an useful pattern for the shiel I used a custom mesh.
+To create an interesting pattern for the shield I used a custom mesh.

 ![Mesh](imgs/Mesh.png)